Kusadasi Shopping: What to Buy in Kusadasi, Turkey

 Kusadasi Shopping: Turkish Jewellery

-When we talk of Turkish jewellery, we think gold!
-First of all it’s important to note that today, Turkey ranks among the top five countries in the world in gold production.
-And no wonder, when you think that Turkey, especially the part of it called Anatolia, has a 5000 year old history of making jewellery.
+When we talk of Turkish jewelry, we think gold!
+First of all, it’s important to note that today, Turkey ranks among the top five countries in the world in gold production.
+And no wonder, when you think that Turkey, especially the part of it called Anatolia, has a 5000-year-old history of making jewelry.

 And you will know what we mean when you see gold literally spilling out of the shop windows of Kusadasi.

-In Kusadasi stores, you will generally find 2 types of jewellery styles that testify to the fact Turkey is placed in the middle of the East and West:
+In Kusadasi stores, you will generally find 3 types of jewelry styles that testify to the fact Turkey is placed in the middle of the East and West:

-1. Generic, modern designs, often inspired with the styles you can see in famous contemporary jewellery brands.
+• Generic, modern designs, often inspired by the styles you can see in famous contemporary jewelry brands.
 Often designed in white gold and platinum.

-Second typical Turkish jewellery style is Ottoman jewellery.
-If we tell you that in the 16th Ct there were 90 jewellery artisans servicing the needs of the Sultan, you can imagine what importance the jewellery had!
+• The third typical Turkish jewelry style is Ottoman designs.
+If we tell you that in the 16th century there were 90 jewelry artisans servicing the needs of the Sultan, you can imagine what importance the jewelry had!
+The Ottoman jewelry and decorative items were very colorful and ornate, often inspired by flowers, especially tulips, roses, and violets, as well as birds, butterflies, and bees.

-When it comes to jewellery Kusadasi shopping, be aware, the market is full of fake stones, both precious and semi-precious so make sure you don’t fall for the “too-good-to-be-true” and “I’m giving you a good deal” price.
+When it comes to jewelry shopping in Kusadasi, be aware that the market is full of fake stones, both precious and semi-precious, so make sure you don’t fall for the “too-good-to-be-true” and “I’m giving you a good deal” prices.

 Diamonds and precious stones have never been cheap and never will be, no matter where you buy them.

-So, don’t leave the store without the receipt, a jewellery appraisal and a business card with their email address and phone number.
+So, don’t leave the store without the receipt, a jewelry appraisal, and a business card with their email address and phone number.

-The safest way to go about jewelry shopping is to take the Kusadasi shopping specialised tour that will give you a chance to buy not only jewelry but also ceramics, rugs and leather.
+The safest way to go about jewelry shopping is to take the Kusadasi shopping specialized tour that will give you a chance to buy not only jewelry but also ceramics, rugs, and leather.

 EphesusSkip24